NuevoFoundation/workshops/content/english/useless-box/_index.md

 When the switch on the top of the box is flipped “ON”, a “finger” comes out of the box, turns the switch “OFF”, and then retracts into the box.

-The goal is to learn the basics of circuits, while having fun making the box open and close.
+The goal is to learn the basics of circuits while having fun making the box open and close.

 ## Table of Contents